Age-related Macular Degeneration

 1).
 Dry AMD

-The former is more common, and the latter causes more severe visual impairments.
+Dry AMD is more common, and wet AMD also called neovascular AMD is less common but causes more severe visual impairments.

 Dry AMD develops in an earlier stage of the disease.
-It features thinning of the macula and pigment changes on eye examination due to the accumulation of waste material.
-It is associated with mild or moderate visual impairment, but may ultimately lead to atrophy of the tissue, which features severe vision loss.
+During this stage, the macula thins and your eye doctor may note pigment changes during an eye examination due to the accumulation of waste material.
+Dry AMD is associated with mild or moderate visual impairment, but may ultimately lead to atrophy of the tissue, which causes severe vision loss.

 Dry AMD progresses into wet AMD in 10% of patients.
-In this phase of the disease, new blood vessels are formed under the macula tissue.
-Fluid and blood starts leaking to the tissue, causing irreversible damage to the retina and loss of central vision.
+In this phase of the disease, new blood vessels are formed under the macula tissue as a form of abnormal growth.
+Fluid and blood begin leaking into the tissue, causing irreversible damage to the retina and loss of central vision.

 Symptoms of Age-related Macular Degeneration

-Early in the initial phase of the disease, AMD may not cause marked visual changes.
-But as the disease progresses, we can start experiencing the following signs and symptoms:
+Early in the initial phase of dry AMD, you might not experience significant visual changes, but as the disease progresses, the following signs and symptoms may occur at any point:

 • Reduced night vision

-• Increasing difficulty to read Increasing difficulty to distinguish faces and facial expressions
+• Increasing difficulty distinguishing faces and facial expressions

 • Blurry, fuzzy, or distorted vision